Liminal Firewall

 Secure your transactions with Liminal Firewall

 Liminal Firewall is a set of policies which work together to keep your crypto transactions secure and compliant with judicial regulations.
 You can define rules, investigate risky transactions, and approve transactions.
 Firewall has integrated with Notabene and TRM Labs for compliance and monitoring.
-You can also customize your workflow with webhooks for timely updates on transactions.
+You can also customise your workflow with webhooks for timely updates on transactions.

 Transaction lifecycle